f-charton/f-charton.github.io/roots.md

 Two weaker, but meaningful, alternative measures are the **minimal relative error (min-err)**, which decides that a prediction is correct if at least one root is predicted to 5% tolerance, and the **average relative error (avg-err)** the proportion of the $n$ roots predicted within tolerance.
 These alternative metrics can be turned into practical techniques for finding all roots.
 By computing $P(x)$ for predicted roots, one can determine which predictions were correct, divide the polynomial by the corresponding ($x-root$) terms, and iterate.

 ### Main results

-Models trained on a dataset of polynomials of degree 3 to 6 (each degree in equal proportion) reach a max-err accuracy of 61.3% after 400 epochs (120 million examples): all roots can be predicted with less than 5% relative error in more than 61% of the test cases.
+In the main series of experiments, I am training transformers on a set of polynomials of degrees 3 to 6 (each degree sampled in equal proportion).
+After 400 epochs (120 million examples), the models reach a max-err accuracy of 61.3%: in more than 61% of my test cases, all the roots are predicted to less than 5% relative acccuracy.
+More precise predictions can be achieves: for 2, 1 and 0.5% tolerance, max-err accuracy is 41.4, 27.2 and 14.0%, higher results could be achieved with more training.
-Max-err accuracy drops to 41.4, 27.2 and 14.0% for 2, 1 and 0.5% tolerance.
-Min-err accuracy is 97.2%, and avg-err accuracy 79.9%: the model recovers all roots 61% of the time, at least one root almost every time (97%), and will correctly predict 80% of the roots on average.
+Min-err accuracy is 97.2%: the model recovers at least one roots almost all the time.
+Avg-err accuracy is 79.9%: on average, 80% of the roots are correctly predicted.

-Max-err accuracy decreases as the degree of the polynomial goes up: from 86% for degree 3 to 36.5 for degree 6 polynomials.
-However, min-err accuracy is stable for all degrees, and the number of roots correctly precdicted (avg-err + degree) increases slowly.
-Whereas **predicting all roots** becomes more difficult as the number of roots to be predicted increases, the difficulty of **predicting just a few roots** (a constant number of them) seems constant for all degrees.
+As the degree of the polynomial increases, there are more rootys to predict, and max-err accuracy decreases: from 86.1% for degree 3 to 36.5%  for degree 6.
+Min)err accuracy, on the other hand, is the same for all degrees, and the number of roots correctly precdicted (avg-err * degree) increases slowly with the degree.
+In other words, **predicting all roots** is more difficult as the number of roots to be predicted increases, but the difficulty of **predicting one root** and the **number of roots predicted** is constant (or slightly decreasing)for all degrees.

 **Table 1 - Accuracy as a function of degree (roots of polynomials of degree 3-6)**
 |Degree | All roots (max-err) | One root (min-err) | % of roots (avg-err) | # roots predicted |